trimble-oss/modus-web-components/design/capability-design.md

 **Data** N/A

-**3rd Party Libraries** All 3rd party libraries are retrieved via NPM.
+**3rd Party Libraries** All 3rd party libraries are retrieved via npm.
 The `npm audit` command will be run to discover package vulnerabilities.

 **Testing** Possibly white source but likely just `npm audit` to start with.